 If none of the above potential causes for your thermostat to be blank were the culprit, it’s time to call in an HVAC expert.
 Depending on the issue, it’s possible that your thermostat needs to be replaced.
 The average life expectancy for a thermostat is about ten years, so if yours is much older than that, you’re likely due for a replacement.
 Contact your local HVAC professionals and they will determine if your thermostat needs to be replaced.

 Is Your Thermostat Blank?
-Call Complete Air Mechanical for AC Service in Central Florida
+Call Complete Air Mechanical

 Are you troubled by a blank thermostat?
 Do you need advice on how to run your HVAC system most efficiently?
 Concerned about air quality or need assistance with your filters?
 We’re happy to help!